Ray Allen: Personal life

 Allen married singer/actress Shannon Walker Williams on August 16, 2008, after having dated since 2004.
 They have four children together.

 Allen says that he has a borderline case of obsessive–compulsive disorder, to which he attributes his consummate shooting style.

 Allen served as NBA Spokesperson for the Jr. NBA / Jr. WNBA program and was selected as NBA Spokesman for the Thurgood Marshall College Fund.
 He also started the "Ray of Hope" Foundation to assist charities in several communities.

 Former President Obama appointed Allen to the United States Holocaust Memorial Council.
 Allen is a longtime supporter of the Holocaust Memorial Museum and has brought teammates and friends to the museum on frequent visits.
-In August 2017, be penned a first-person article for "The Players' Tribune", entitled Why I Went to Auschwitz.
+In August 2017, he penned a first-person article for "The Players' Tribune", entitled Why I Went to Auschwitz.

 On November 21, 2017, Allen said in a court filing that he was the victim of "catfishing" by a man who posed online as several different women.
 In an emergency motion, Allen was responding to a claim made by the man, Bryant Coleman, that he was being stalked by Allen.

 Allen's autobiography, From the Outside, was released on March 27, 2018.

 On July 18, 2021, Allen suffered injuries in a serious bicycle crash, and he credited his bicycle helmet with effectively saving his life.

-On August 20, 2021, Allen accepted a position as director of boys' and girls' basketball at Gulliver Preparatory School where he will also serve as the boys' varsity basketball head coach.
+On August 20, 2021, Allen accepted a position as director of boys' and girls' basketball and boys' varsity basketball head coach at Gulliver Preparatory School.

+In the spring of 2023, Allen received a bachelor's degree in General Studies from the University of Connecticut.